 Here at Good Food Pittsburgh we obviously love to dine out… but we also love to cook!

-2019 is the perfect time to start a resolution to cook more at home.
-And, if you’re feeling a little uneasy in the kitchen, you’re in luck!
-Pittsburgh has a ton of local businesses offering cooking classes for anyone at any skill level.
+If you’re feeling a little uneasy in the kitchen, you’re in luck.
+Pittsburgh has lots of local businesses offering cooking classes for anyone at any skill level.

-From mozzarella making to truffle painting and pizza baking, below we’ve outlines a few of our favorite cooking classes offered in Pittsburgh.
-If we forgot your favorite, please leave it in the comments below!
+From mozzarella-making to pizza baking, below we’ve outlined a few of the very best cooking classes in Pittsburgh.
+If we forgot your favorite, please leave it in the comments below.

 Gaynor’s School of Cooking

-This South Side cooking school offers a robust calendar of cooking classes, covering everything from The Foods of Brazil to Pastry Dough for Beginners.
-Gaynor’s also offers couples nights, corporate events, bridal showers, and more.
+This South Side cooking school offers a robust calendar of cooking classes, covering everything from French Desserts to Sushi Making.
+Gaynor’s also hosts corporate events, couples nights, bridal showers, and more.